Are You a Slave to Your House?

-You might be tempted to buy a nice home while you and your spouse have two jobs and no kids, maintaining that nice home may force you to keep two jobs after you start having children, eliminating the flexibility for one parent to stay home.
-You may find that your home puts you in a school district that you don’t like, or that it makes your commute to work unbearable.
+You might be tempted to buy a nice home while you and your spouse have two jobs and no kids.
+But maintaining that nice home may force you to keep two jobs after you start having children, eliminating the flexibility for one parent to stay home.
+That home may be in a school district you don’t like.
+Or it might your commute to work unbearable.

 If your house has you locked into life circumstances you don’t like, it’s time to ask yourself seriously whether you have become a slave to your house.